Cyprus were winning 2-1 when Hector Kyprianou was taken off after an hour

-Peterborough United midfielder Hector Kyprianou won his sixth international cap for Cyprus on Saturday.
+Peterborough United midfielder Hector Kyprianou won his seventh international cap for Cyprus on Saturday.

 The 23 year-old started a friendly in Moldova and helped his side into a 2-1 lead before he was one of several players taken off after an hour of the game in Chișinău.